eheydrick/aws-cleaner/README.md

 AWS Cleaner listens for EC2 termination events produced by AWS [CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) and removes the instances from Chef and Sensu monitoring.
-Optionally sends messages to Hipchat when actions occur.
+Optionally sends messages to Hipchat or Slack when actions occur.

 ### Prerequisites